 - Salt and pepper

 Broil for 10 minutes until the onion is softened and fragrant.
+Do not add water to reservoir before broiling.

 Add 1 cup tomato sauce and 1 tbsp adobo sauce from the chipotle peppers.